 Vance Center Launches South Africa Project

-The Vance Center and the South African Fellows Legal Network (SALFN), in partnership with the U.S. Mission to South Africa, convened a virtual meeting to launch a new project addressing the gender gap in legal leadership positions in South Africa.
-The discussions highlighted the opportunity to convene South- to-South dialogues on women’s leadership in the legal profession and shape leadership narratives for female lawyers of color in South Africa.
+The Vance Center and the South African Legal Fellows Network (SALFN), in partnership with the U.S. Mission to South Africa, convened a virtual meeting to launch a new project addressing the gender gap in legal leadership positions in South Africa.
+The discussions highlighted the opportunity to convene South-South dialogues on women’s leadership in the legal profession and shape leadership narratives for female lawyers of color in South Africa.

-The under-representation of women in leadership positions exists across many countries and sectors and the COVID-19 pandemic exacerbated the gap.
-In South Africa, there has been an increase in women participating in decision-making roles since the advent of democracy; however, there is still a disproportion of men in leadership of positions in the legal profession and a particular dearth of women of color.
+The under-representation of women in leadership positions exists across many countries and sectors, and the COVID-19 pandemic exacerbated the gap.
+South Africa has seen an increase in women participating in decision-making roles since the advent of democracy; however, there is still a disproportion of men in leadership positions in the legal profession and a particular dearth of women of color.

 Justice Yvonne Mokgoro, the first Black female judge of South Africa’s Constitutional Court, delivered the keynote address.
 She focused on the value that women’s role adds to the legal profession and discussed the need to address gender equality from a multidimensional perspective.
 She shared her personal experiences to highlight challenges women face at work and stressed the need to collaborate with men to eliminate gender inequalities.
 She recounted the role of South Africa’s Association of Women Judges in promoting gender equality and the need for their support to the AWW project.
 She concluded her remarks by emphasizing the value of women in leadership positions in South Africa and how mentorship could support young women of color.